pexip/pexip-swift-sdk/Documentation/Usage.md

     )
 } catch let error as TokenError {
     // The server might respond with a pin challenge, require SSO or conference extension.
-    // Check TokenError documentation to learn about all possible error types.
+    // Check TokenError documentation to read more about all possible error types.
 } catch {
     // ...
 }